hqcasanova/picoSlides/README.md

 picoSlides
 ==========

 A jQuery plugin for directly embedding SlideShare presentations without using iframes.
 It leverages SlideShare's oEmbed API to offer a responsive interface enabling optimal use of bandwidth and simple slide navigation.
+Two features set this plugin apart:

+- **Adaptive slide images**: fetches device-appropriate versions of images depending on the dimensions of the slideset container.
+See the [`imgMaxWidth` option](//github.com/hqcasanova/picoSlides#slide-related-interface-holder-and-lazy-load-options-callbacks-and-errors).

-Its plethora of options allows, for instance, making the dimensions of any slide images to be fetched dependent on the size of the container for the slides.
-Also, the first slide image is used as preview of the whole presentation, downloading the rest of it only if the user goes to the next slide.
+- **Lazy slide loading**: the first slide image is used as a preview poster of the whole presentation, a la YouTube.
+The remaining slides are downloaded only if the user hits the 'Next' button.

+Read about the rest of the features [here](//github.com/hqcasanova/picoSlides#features).

 Quick Setup
 -----------